bishwaghimire/bishwaghimire/README.md

 ## 👨‍🎓 About Me

-I am a Computer Science student with a strong interest in **Artificial Intelligence, Machine Learning, and Data Science**, focusing on **research-driven learning**, solid fundamentals, and **real-world problem solving**.
+I am a Computer Science student with a strong interest in **Artificial Intelligence, Machine Learning, and Data Science**, focusing on **research-driven learning**, strong theoretical foundations, and **real-world problem solving**.

-I enjoy building structured learning systems, experimenting with models, and continuously improving my understanding of modern AI techniques.
+I enjoy building structured learning systems, experimenting with models, reading research papers, and continuously improving my understanding of modern AI systems.

 > "I teach machines to learn—and myself to survive the bugs."